2025 New York Mets season

 On a positive note, Juan Soto joined the 30–30 club on September 9, and also broke his career high for hitting his 42nd home run of the season on September 19, eventually hitting his 43rd of the season nearly a week later on September 24.
 Francisco Lindor also joined the 30–30 club on September 23, marking the second time in Mets history that two teammates achieved the feat in the same season, following Howard Johnson and Darryl Strawberry had done so in 1987.
 In addition, Pete Alonso hit his 253rd career home run, breaking Darryl Strawberry's Mets franchise record of 252 home runs.
 Nolan McLean was promoted from AAA on August 13, and is the Mets pitcher to earn a win in his first four career starts.

 The Mets finished the season 83–79, marking their second consecutive winning season (their first such stretch since 2015–2016).
 They ended with the same record as the Reds but lost the head-to-head tiebreaker, as Cincinnati won the season series four games to two.
 However, despite the Reds losing 4–2 to the Milwaukee Brewers in their final game on September 28, the Mets were eliminated from playoff contention for the seventh time in nine years after a 4–0 loss to the Miami Marlins the same day.

+This was the final season for Pete Alonso and Edwin Díaz who both left in free agency signing with the Baltimore Orioles and Los Angeles Dodgers in the offseason, respectively.
+Other major offseason departures include the loss of Brandon Nimmo in a trade to the Texas Rangers and Jeff McNeil in a trade to the Athletics.

+The New York Mets drew an average home attendance of 39,775, the 5th-highest of all MLB teams.